AstragoDE/AstragoDE/README.md

 ## My Organizations 🏢

+For the sake of better organization, my projects are split up into multiple GitHub organizations.
+This way, I can keep my personal projects separate from my school projects and my professional projects.

 - [AstragoDE Technologies](https://github.com/AstragoDETechnologies) for personal projects (most of my projects are here)
 - [Informatik - PGWV](https://github.com/InformatikPGWV) for computer science projects (school)
 - [WieSe Technologies](https://github.com/WieSeTechnologies) for professional projects